-This classic and timeless recipe takes me back to Jordan!
-In the Middle East, stuffed cabbage rolls are a delicacy often enjoyed for lunch or dinner.
-These stuffed cabbage rolls, or Malouf, as we call them in Arabic, are cooked in a garlicky lemon broth for a light yet vibrant flavor.
-The cabbage leaves are stuffed with Heshwa, which is the stuffing, and it is generally made with rice and ground meat such as lamb or beef and seasoned with cumin and seven spices.
+Today, I’m excited to share with you this delicious, traditional stuffed cabbage rolls recipe that brings back memories of my time in Jordan.
+In the Middle East, stuffed cabbage rolls, or ‘Malouf’ as we call them in Arabic, are a delicacy often enjoyed for lunch or dinner.
+These stuffed cabbage roll, are cooked in a garlicky lemon broth for a light yet vibrant flavor.
+The cabbage leaves are stuffed with Heshwa.
+The Heshwa stuffing is generally made with rice and ground meat such as lamb, offering a flavorful blend that makes these cabbage rolls with ground lamb a favorite in many households.

 This traditional dish has been savored in homes for generations, handed down from Mom to us!
 Simultaneously tasty and hearty, nothing can beat Malfouf, served steaming hot with freshly squeezed lemons.
 Cook this beautifully balanced blend of flavors at home and relish the comfort food you love!

 A few variations of this recipe are made depending on the region.
 This is a simple recipe that I learned from my mom and aunts.
 Other versions may include sautéing the meat and then making the stuffing.
 Some people add tomatoes on the top or the bottom or even cook the stuffed cabbage with chicken or lamb broth!
-Feel free to experiment and make this dish your own! and if you are a fan of cabbage and you want something lighter, try my recipe of oven-roasted cabbage with tahini sauce; you won’t be disappointed
+Experiment freely and personalize this dish.
+Give my other recipe a try – the lighter version of oven-roasted cabbage with tahini sauce.
+It won’t disappoint you.

-Tips for Making The Best Stuffed Cabbage Rolls
+Tips on How to Make the Best Stuffed Cabbage Rolls

 - Turn the cabbage head in the simmering water a few times to ensure it is all cooked evenly.